 - Get information about employers in your local area

-- Learn about what employers expect of their workers
+- Learn about what employers expect of workers

 Getting Skills and Education